-- a.
-SO-TAC ALS providers, at their discretion, may initiate intravenous access on members of the supported Law Enforcement Special Operations personnel for the purposes of fluid hydration. - b.
-A total of 10 15 mL/kg of normal saline may be administered for the purposes of hydration prior to prolonged incidents and/or incidents during noticeably humid and/or warm weather. - c.
+- SO-TAC ALS providers, at their discretion, may initiate intravenous access on members of the supported Law Enforcement Special Operations personnel for the purposes of fluid hydration. - 2.
+A total of 10 15 mL/kg of normal saline may be administered for the purposes of hydration prior to prolonged incidents and/or incidents during noticeably humid and/or warm weather. - 3.
 In the event of clinical dehydration in any member of the supported Law Enforcement Special Operations team during an incident, the SO-TAC ALS provider shall recommend that member's removal from duty, initiate intravenous access, and deliver a total of 20 mL/kg normal saline with a maximum volume of two (2) liters.
 If the member's symptoms have resolved, that member may return to duty.
-If dehydration symptoms persist, the member should be treated per the Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa. - d.
+If dehydration symptoms persist, the member should be treated per the Medical Control Board Treatment Protocols for EMS System for Metropolitan Oklahoma City & Tulsa. - 4.
 At any time in the assessment and treatment for IV hydration, if contraindications exist to fluid therapy, the SO-TAC ALS provider shall consult the on-line medical control physician for further direction.

-DRAFT for MCB Review and Approval 7/12/2017, Effective Date: 8/1/17, replaces 7/1/13 & all prior versions
+DRAFT for MCB Review and Approval 1/3/2018, Effective Date: 2/1/2018, replaces 7/1/13 & all prior versions

-PROTOCOL II.4.C: Special Policies and Procedures: Advanced Airway
+PROTOCOL II.4.C: Advanced Airway